Wednesday, October 31, 2012

 Then humongous boulders come into view.
 The hills on I-8 have similar rock.

 Then the minor highway narrows to just a country road that winds through rock littered hills.
 Ranches with gated entries and cute names began to show up.
 We pass the blink of an eye town of Aguanga.
 I think I saw three structures.
 Around one corner a lush green grass and vegetation announce the entry to Rancho California, our destination.
-A narrow road lined with small trees leads us to the gate.
-We check in.
-The temperature is 84 degrees.
-Our friends, Nancy and Paul have site 301.
-We were fortunate to secure site 300 next door.
-These sites sit on a hill overlooking the resort.

 Off to the right of our coach, we have a view of the fishing pond below with its 6 spouting jet fountains, ducks and paddle boats.
 Straight ahead we view a canopy of deciduous trees with some pine and lots of palms that provide some sun protection for the RV’s parked below them.
 Beyond the various lush green, the rock littered hills with scrub vegetation stand as a guardian for the resort nestled at its feet.